Activating Time tracking

 To start with you will need to set the permissions for the specific Tempo roles used with all of our products.
-To access these settings, click the gear icon in the JIRA sidebar to access the System page, and navigate to Global permissions under the General Configuration column, in the Security section.
+To access these settings, go to the Jira Settings > System page, and navigate to Global permissions in the Security section.

 These are the user groups of interest to your setup:

 - Tempo Administrator.
 These users have access to the Tempo administration menu from the Tempo drop down menu.
 Tempo Administrators can set several settings affecting the setup/behaviour of Tempo Timesheets but may also set workload/holiday schemes and team roles that affect Tempo Teams.